Jayy001/SimPlaza/README.md

 pip install simplaza
 ```

-...or download the release executable file from the release page
+...or download the complied executable file from the release page (made with auto-py-to-exe)

 # How to use?